MSIS Is the BEST

 Roy liked a range of coursework opportunities in the university, but also the fact that Information Systems program here is equally balanced in terms of technical and management aspects.
 A co-op opportunity was another huge factor that affected her final decision.
 When she got in, Roy wanted to get a co-op in product management, but data-oriented classes she took in Northeastern totally changed her mind.
 Then, she truly discovered her passion.

-Roy applied for Data Analyst position in BEST Hospitality Training, a non-profit organization educating individuals in the hospitality industry.
+Roy applied for data analyst position in BEST Hospitality Training, a non-profit organization educating individuals in the hospitality industry.
 Soon after, she had a first-round interview, where she was asked about her professional background and experience.
 Few days later, she was invited on the site, where she was examined on her technical skills.
 Working with data at Northeastern really helped Roy demonstrate her proficiency in the field.

 “Basically, they wanted to know if I really know much about [data analysis],” Roy said.
 “I was able to clear that out and I got hired immediately.”